asmi-g/ElectriumFW/README.md

 # bike-firmware

-This is a collection of firmware written for Electrium Mobility, a University of Waterloo design team, for the elecric bike project.
+This is a collection of firmware written for Electrium Mobility, a University of Waterloo design team, for the electric bike project.

 - **errorHandling/motor_driver.c**
   - This SPI communication code is used for detecting over-thermal and over-current detection using the readDRV8301() function.
 The writeDRV8301() function is used to talk to the device via the motor driver.